 Business Access segment

-The industry association Bitkom forecasts further growth for the German telecommunications market in 2020.
-Sales are expected to grow by 1.0% (prior year: 2.0%) to € 68.8 billion.
+The German telecommunications market is of particular importance for the Access division.
+The industry association Bitkom forecasts moderate growth for this market in 2021.
+Following two years of consolidation, sales are expected to grow by +1.0% (prior year: -0.1%) to € 67.4 billion.

 Market forecast: telecommunications market in Germany

 in € billion

 The Applications division comprises our activities in the two segments Consumer Applications and Business Applications.

 Our applications for home users are pooled in the Consumer Applications segment.
 These mainly comprise Personal Information Management applications (e-mail, to-do lists, appointments, addresses) and online storage (cloud), as well as domains, website solutions tailored to consumer needs, and office software.

 By steadily developing our portfolio, we have expanded the GMX and WEB.DE brands – the most widely used e-mail providers in Germany for many years now – from pure e-mail service providers to complete command centers for the communication, information, and identity management needs of our users.

 From e-mail service to command center for communication, information, and identity management